TRaSH-Guides/Guides/docs/Radarr/radarr-setup-quality-profiles-german-en.md

 In order to allow upgrades based on language without release qualities interfering we need to merge all desired qualities into one group.

-### Merge the following Qualities together
+??? abstract "Merge the following Qualities together - [Click to show/hide]"

     - Bluray-2160p
     - WEBDL-2160p
     - WEBRip-2160p
     - Bluray-1080p
     - WEBDL-1080p
     - WEBRip-1080p
     - Bluray-720p
     - WEBDL-720p
     - WEBRip-720p

     and name it: `Bluray|WEB`

-!!! tip "If you are not interested in a particular resolution"
-    If you are not interested in a particular resolution, i.e. 2160p or 720p you don't need to merge those.
+    !!! tip "If you are not interested in a particular resolution" If you are not interested in a particular resolution, i.e. 2160p or 720p you don't need to merge those.

 ------